Skip to main content

 General-purpose tools people use for membership management: Google Workspace for Nonprofits, HubSpot’s free CRM, Bitrix24’s free plan, Airtable, and Notion.

-The DIY approach: Google Sheets, a shared email account, and a group chat.
-Still the most common setup for clubs under 50 members, and still the one most likely to fall apart during a leadership transition.
+The DIY approach: a Google Sheet, a shared email account, and a group chat.
+This is the original free membership database, and still the most common setup for clubs under 50 members.
+It’s also the one most likely to fall apart during a leadership transition.
 If you’re considering this route, read up on tracking dues without a spreadsheet first.

 Zeffy: Genuinely Free, Genuinely Limited

 How do they pull it off?
-When your members pay online, Zeffy shows a screen asking for a voluntary contribution.
-The default suggestion is 17% on payments under $100, 15% above that.
+When your members pay online, Zeffy shows a screen asking for a voluntary contribution to Zeffy itself.
+The suggested amount is set by an algorithm that scales with the payment size, and it’s been widely reported to land around 17% on smaller amounts.
 About two-thirds of payers contribute something.
 That’s Zeffy’s entire revenue model.
-Over 50,000 nonprofits have processed more than $1 billion through Zeffy.
+Over 100,000 nonprofits have now processed more than $2 billion through Zeffy.

 For a registered nonprofit on a razor-thin budget, this is a real option.
 We’ve said so in our comparison of tools under $30/month, and we stand by it.

 The member database is basic.
-No custom fields beyond what Zeffy provides.
-No segmentation.
-If you need to group members by committee, family, or membership tier in ways Zeffy didn’t anticipate, you’re out of luck.
+You get the fields Zeffy provides and not much beyond them.
+If you need to group members by committee, family, or membership tier in ways Zeffy didn’t anticipate, you’re working around the tool rather than with it.

 Reporting is thin.
 You can see who’s paid and who hasn’t.
 That’s about the extent of it.
-If your board wants a quarterly report showing member growth trends, renewal rates by month, or a breakdown of dues by payment method, you’ll be exporting to a spreadsheet to build it yourself.
+Want a quarterly report showing member growth, renewal rates by month, or dues by payment method?
+You’ll export to a spreadsheet and build it by hand.
 Which is the thing you were trying to stop doing.

-The tip prompt is the elephant in the room.
-Members can change it to $0, but the process isn’t obvious.
-They have to click “Other” and manually type zero.
-Some members won’t notice and will pay 17% more than they intended.
-You’ll get emails.
+The tip prompt is the part members notice.
+They can lower it or set it to $0 using the dropdown at checkout, but not everyone spots the option.
+Some will pay 17% more than they meant to.
+Then you get the email.
 “Why did this website charge me extra?”
-Our guide to collecting membership dues covers why payment experience matters for retention, and an unexpected surcharge is exactly the kind of hassle that makes people hesitate at renewal time.
+Our guide to collecting membership dues covers why the payment moment matters for retention, and a surprise surcharge is exactly the kind of hassle that makes someone hesitate at renewal time.

 Google Workspace for Nonprofits: Powerful, but Not a Membership Tool

 But Google Workspace is an office suite, not membership management software.
-You get Gmail, Docs, Sheets, Drive, Calendar, Meet, and Forms.
-What you don’t get is a member database, dues tracking, payment processing, renewal reminders, or event registration.
+What you don’t get: a member database, dues tracking, payment processing, renewal reminders, or event registration.
+None of it.

 Can you build a membership system out of Google tools?
 Technically, yes.
 A Google Sheet for the roster.
 Google Forms for applications.
 Gmail for announcements.
 Calendar for events.
-People do this every day.
+People do this every day, and it holds up fine for a small group.

-The problem is you’re back to being the human glue between six disconnected tools.
-The form submission doesn’t automatically update the spreadsheet.
+The problem is you become the human glue between six disconnected tools.
+The form doesn’t update the spreadsheet.
 The spreadsheet doesn’t send reminders.
-The calendar doesn’t know who’s a member and who isn’t.
-Every connection between those tools is a volunteer spending time on manual work, or learning to use Zapier, or writing Apps Script.
-That’s a part-time job.
+The calendar doesn’t know who’s a member.
+Every connection is a volunteer doing manual work, or learning Zapier, or writing Apps Script.
+That’s a part-time job nobody applied for.
+The real cost of managing members with spreadsheets does the full math on what those hours add up to.

 Google Workspace is excellent for communication and document storage.
 Use it for that.
-Don’t use it as your membership database.
+Don’t ask it to be your member database, and definitely don’t ask it to chase dues.

 Free CRMs: Built for Sales, Not for Clubs

 HubSpot and Bitrix24 both offer free CRM plans.
-On paper, they sound like they could work.
+On paper they sound like they could work.
 Contact management.
 Email tools.
 Reporting dashboards.
+Free.

 In practice, they’re built for sales pipelines.
 The vocabulary is wrong (leads, deals, conversion rates).
-The workflows assume you’re trying to sell something, not track whether Janet from the garden committee paid her $40 annual dues.
+The assumptions are wrong: a CRM expects you to sell something, not to track whether Janet from the garden committee paid her $40 annual dues.
 The mental model is company-to-customer, not community-to-member.

-HubSpot’s free plan caps at 1,000 contacts and 2 user seats.
-No automation.
-No custom reports.
-You can send 2,000 marketing emails per month across the entire account.
-For a 150-member club with four board members who need access, you’ve already hit two of those limits.
-The nonprofit discount (40% off paid plans) is limited to the US, Canada, Australia, and New Zealand.
+HubSpot’s free plan caps at 1,000 contacts and 2 user seats, with up to 2,000 marketing emails per month across the whole account, and HubSpot branding on everything you send.
+For a 150-member club with four board members who need access, you’ve already blown past the seat limit before you’ve imported anyone.
+The nonprofit discount (40% off paid plans) is real but limited to the US, Canada, Australia, and New Zealand, and it requires 501(c)(3) status or the local equivalent.

-Bitrix24 is more generous on seats (unlimited users on the free plan) but gives you just 5 GB of storage and locks advanced automation behind paid tiers.
+Bitrix24 is more generous on seats (the free plan allows unlimited users) but gives you only 5 GB of storage and locks the useful automation behind paid tiers.
 The interface is dense.
-Like, corporate-ERP dense.
-Your volunteer membership chair, the one who just wants to see who’s paid, will spend her first hour trying to figure out what a “deal pipeline” is and why the system keeps asking her about it.
+Corporate-ERP dense.
+And if nobody logs in for 50 days, the free account gets deleted, which is a nasty surprise for a club that goes quiet over the summer.
+Your volunteer membership chair, the one who just wants to see who’s paid, will spend her first hour wondering what a “deal pipeline” is and why the system keeps asking her about it.

-Neither tool handles dues collection.
-Neither sends renewal reminders in a way that makes sense for membership organizations.
-Neither knows what a “membership tier” is without custom configuration that requires someone with CRM experience.
+Neither tool collects dues.
+Neither sends renewal reminders that make sense for a membership organization.
+Neither knows what a “membership tier” is without custom setup that really wants someone with CRM experience in the room.

 You can force a CRM into membership management the way you can force a screwdriver into a job that needs a wrench.
 It’ll kind of work.
 It’ll take longer.
 And nobody will enjoy it.